RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Experiment Setup

 \paragraph{Retriever Corpus} For retrieval, we use the \textit{D-Rules-of-Thumb}~\cite{rao2023makes} dataset, which contains structured action--RoT pairs.
 In our framework, the \texttt{action} field is used as the retrieval key, and the paired \texttt{RoT} field is used as the corresponding reasoning target.

 \paragraph{Training Dataset} For training, we use the training split of the \textit{Prosocial}~\cite{kim2022prosocialdialog} dataset.
 To construct high-quality supervision labels, we first recruited ten human annotators and collected RoT labels for 1{,}000 training instances.
 The final ground-truth label for each instance was determined by hard voting across annotators.
 Based on these human-annotated examples, we designed a prompt and validated it against the human ground truth.
-The prompt achieved 98\% accuracy with respect to the human-labeled annotations using GPT-o4 mini, and we then used this prompt to generate labels for the remaining training instances.\footnote{Detailed labeling process is provided in Appendix~\ref{app:human_label_trace}.}
+The prompt achieved 98\% accuracy with respect to the human-labeled annotations using GPT-o4 mini, and we then used this prompt to generate labels for the remaining training instances.